The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 volcano concepcion in ometepe nicaragua as seen through palm leaves

-If the water is low in the lake like when we were there, venture out to “La Punta” to have a chance to walk out so far onto a sandbar that you can turn around and see both volcanoes rising out of the earth behind you.
+If the water is low in the lake, which was the case when we were there, venture out to “La Punta” to have a chance to walk out so far onto a sandbar that you can turn around and see both volcanoes rising out of the earth behind you.

 READ NEXT